webbedfooty/week-04-library-project/readme.markdown

    check out or return one book at a time (and have no restriction on how many total books they can check out).
 A user should be able to look up a patron and see what books they have checked out, if any.
-5. We need a clean driver that we can use, in regular and predictable fashion, to interact with our various records.
+5. We need a clean Sinatra application that we can use, in regular and predictable fashion, to interact with our various records.
 This means that each type of record needs, at bare minimum:
    + an index (this is your default)
    + a way to make new records
    + a way to view individual records
    + a way to edit individual records
-   + a way to destroy records

 # Project Needs